mcglamerycassie/AppleHealth/README.md

 - Small sample size
 - Apple Health data source inconsistencies (watch v. iPhone)
 - Gym activity inferred from activity metrics

+## Privacy & Ethical Considerations
+All participants explicitly consented to the use of their Apple Health data for this educational case study.